Increasing access to outdoor spaces for better health in Berks County, Pennsylvania.

 The installation of trail counters allows Berks Nature to track and respond to community use of the trails, which provide actionable data for planning and future programming.
 The development of bilingual programming allows the organization to expand its outreach to local Hispanic and Latino community members, and the development of additional communications materials has increased awareness (and will continue to promote) the available resources and programs provided.

-The long-term infrastructure developed, including the expanded trails systems and expanded access, means Berks Nature can continue to benefit the community beyond the grant period.
-Finally, the Penn State REACH partnership has allowed Berks Nature to fund staff positions and provide tools and data systems for long term planning; for instance, there is an app that the staff uses to gather direct feedback from those using the trails.
-These sorts of on-the-ground tactics for ongoing community engagement, with culturally relevant programming, increase trust and participation.
+The long-term infrastructure developed, including the expanded trails systems and expanded access, means Berks Nature can continue to benefit the community beyond the REACH partnership.
+Finally, the partnership between Penn State REACH and Berks Nature has helped support staff positions and strengthen long-term planning efforts.
+The REACH team also works alongside Berks Nature to help assess and evaluate projects, ensuring that plans and activities are guided by data and aligned with priorities identified through the community needs assessment.
+These ongoing community engagement efforts, along with culturally relevant programming, help build trust and encourage greater participation.

 Maybe most importantly, however, is the engagement The Nature Center provides for young people.
 A preschool on campus provides opportunities for children to lead healthier lifestyles and interact in nature.
 A community garden provides hands-on learning about and healthy eating habits.
 “Such habits,” according to Negron-Candelario, “when reinforced at a young age, develop into lifelong habits that will then help reduce health burdens and improve health outcomes later on in life.”